 Appointments will take place in the Kelly Library, on the main floor in the Learning Commons.
 Our offices are next to the computer stations, on the right.
 We are happy to allow more than one writing appointment per person per week but, unfortunately, no more than one booking per person per day.

 If you need to cancel an appointment, please do as soon as possible, but at least 24 hours in advance.
 This will allow other students to get an appointment with an instructor sooner.
 Repeatedly failing to cancel appointments within the required time or failing to show up for scheduled appointments may result in you being blocked from booking further sessions.

 Drop-In Writing Help @ the Kelly Library

 Later this term the Writing Centre will be offering drop-in group writing help.
-Please check the times and locations here on the USMC events page.
+Please check the times and locations in the calendar on the Kelly Library Students page.